 - agreements with other companies about soliciting or hiring that other company’s employees;

 - agreements with other companies about employee benefits or other terms of employment;

 - exchanges with other companies of information about employee compensation or terms of employment; and

 - discussions of the above topics with other companies, including during trade association meetings, social events or in other non-professional settings.

-(ii) Ensure that internal compliance policies incorporate a discussion of the potential application of Canadian competition law to HR issues.
+- Ensure that internal compliance policies incorporate a discussion of the potential application of the Act to HR issues.

 - Expand compliance training to include HR personnel.

 It may not always be clear whether an agreement touching on employment issues in fact violates the Act.
 Accordingly, it may be prudent to consult experienced competition counsel to help assess the level of risk involved should existing conduct that is potentially problematic be identified or the suggestion be made to engage in such conduct in the future.

 1Antitrust Division, U.S. Department of Justice/Federal Trade Commission, Antitrust Guidance for Human Resource Professionals (October 2016).

 2Sections 45 and 90.1 are the Act’s principal provisions governing anticompetitive agreements between competitors (other than bid-rigging, which is covered by section 47 of the Act).
 However, depending on the circumstances, it might also be possible to conclude an anticompetitive agreement on employee-related matters under another civil provision – that is, “joint” abuse of dominance under section 79 of the Act.
 One enforcement advantage to proceeding under section 79 is that the potential sanctions include administrative monetary penalties (AMPs) of up to C$10 million, which are not available under section 90.1